Europa-Park: Infrastructure

-The park is divided into 20 thematic areas, 17 of which are European countries/regions and are designed to be authentically featuring the respective region (2023).
+The park is divided into 21 thematic areas, 18 of which are European countries/regions and are designed to be authentically featuring the respective region (2026).
 They are intended to give visitors the feeling of being able to discover several European countries within one day.
 The first themed area was Italy in 1982.
 The Swiss mountain village of Grimentz served as the structural model for area Switzerland.
-Chocoland was a themed area with no direct connection to the country.
-In 2010 it was abandoned and the attractions added to the English area.
-Other themed areas with no connection to a country are Adventure Land (1978), Grimm's Fairytale Forest (redesigned in 2012) and Kingdom of the Minimoys (2014).
+From 1990 until 2010 the Lilac Chocoland was a themed area with no direct connection to the country, but to Milka instead.
+Its attractions were first added to the English area, then used to create Luxembourg.
+The 3 remaining themed areas with no connection to a country are Adventure Land, Grimm's Fairytale Forest and Kingdom of the Minimoys.